 Mrs Meloney Steyl

 Meloney has a Bachelor of Accounting, majoring in Accounting and Auditing, from the University of South Africa, and served Articles of Clerkship with the Johannesburg office of KPMG before starting up her own accounting practice.
-Her journey forward in faith led from Accounting to Art, and she has worked as a professional artist since 2000, and is now in her final year of study towards a Bachelor of Arts (Fine Art) through Curtin University.
+Her journey forward in faith led from Accounting to Art, and she has worked as a professional artist since 2000, and in 2017 completed a Bachelor of Arts (Fine Art) through Curtin University.

 She has won numerous awards for her paintings, and was the recipient of a RADF grant to research the regional ecosystems present on the Sunshine Coast, and create iconography to celebrate the diversity of our natural environment, which was then linked back to Creation, and the principles of design that were first evidenced in the narrative of Genesis 1 in the Bible.
 Meloney’s paintings serve as modern-day parables, presenting a contemporary expression of timeless truth in a manner that hopes to disengage logic in order to establish a heart-connection, and draw the viewer closer.